 Clubs drafting in the Competitive Balance Rounds also receive more international bonus pool money than the minimum of $4.75 million.
 Those drafting in Competitive Balance Round A will receive $5.25 million, while those in Competitive Balance Round B will get $5.75 million.

 Unlike other Draft picks, Competitive Balance Draft picks can be traded.
-However, they can only be traded during the regular season and cannot be dealt simply in exchange for cash.
-Additionally, a Competitive Balance Draft pick can be traded only by the club to which it was awarded.
+However, they cannot be dealt simply in exchange for cash, and can be traded only by the club to which it was awarded.
 In other words, the picks may be traded no more than once.

 History of the rule

 Under the 2012-16 Collective Bargaining Agreement, the 10 lowest-revenue clubs and the clubs from the 10 smallest markets were entered into a lottery.
 The first six clubs selected in the lottery received a Draft selection in Competitive Balance Round A, while the next six clubs selected received a pick in Competitive Balance Round B.